s13n/cwASIO/README.md

 ## Multi-instance issues

-The original ASIO API was designed around the idea that there is only a single instance in a process.
+The original ASIO API was designed around the idea that an application can only load a single driver, which is controlling a single device, and when one application uses the device another application can't.
 This shows in various places, and is difficult to overcome.
-Multi-instance issues present themselves in the following ways:

-### Multiclient drivers

-This is the ability of a driver to accommodate several concurrent host applications.
-ASIO does support this, and drivers can be readily written that work in this way.

-For the driver writer, this means that the driver module (DLL or shared object) can be loaded concurrently by several processes, each of which will call `init()` on its interface.
-Since the hardware only exists once, the driver will have to keep track of the number of applications using it, and only initialize the hardware when the first application calls `init()`, and deinitialize it when the last one disappears.
-It will also have to manage conflicts when applications want to set the sampling rate, or other parameters, that would affect all host applications.

-It goes without saying that common data structures will have to be protected from concurrent access by different applications.
+However, with some careful thought and implementation, all three restrictions can be overcome.

+Overcoming the first one is called multi-driver support, which permits applications to work with several drivers/devices at the same time, which has so far been very rare in applications.
+Overcoming the second one is called multi-instance support, which means that the same driver can be instantiated several times for different devices.
+This doesn't appear to have been supported until now at all.
+The third one is called multi-client support, which has been offered for a long time by drivers of some manufacturers, notably MOTU and RME.

 ### Multidriver applications

 This is the ability of an application to open more than one ASIO driver simultaneously.
 ASIO can support this, but not with the standard C API.
-The driver API (in cwASIO represented by cwASIODriverVtbl) needs to be used directly.
+The native API (in cwASIO represented by cwASIODriverVtbl) needs to be used directly.

 The callbacks of the driver API present an additional difficulty here.
 They lack